Toward an Efficient Multi-class Classification in an Open Universe: Galaxy-X

 \subsubsection{The Classification Process}

-Algorithm \ref{alg:Galaxy-X_classification} describes the classification process of Galaxy-X. After training, the first step in prediction is the filtering of candidate labels according to Algorithm \ref{alg:Galaxy-X_filtering}.
-If the retained set of candidate labels is an empty set $\mathcal{F}^{L}_{x} = \emptyset$, then the query instance $x$ do not fit any of the training class distributions.
-Since it is an open-set classification, the predicted label $l_x$ is set to \textit{"Unknown"}.
+Algorithm \ref{alg:Galaxy-X_classification} describes the classification process of Galaxy-X. The first step in prediction is the filtering of candidate labels according to Algorithm \ref{alg:Galaxy-X_filtering}.
+If the retained set of candidate labels is an empty set $\mathcal{F}^{L}_{x} = \emptyset$, then the query instance $x$ do not fit any training class.
+Thus, the predicted label $l_x$ is set to \textit{"Unknown"}.
 If $|\mathcal{F}^{L}_{x}| = 1$, $x$ is only accepted by one training class.
 In this case, the predicted label is that single filtered possibility $l_x \leftarrow \mathcal{F}^{L}_{x}$.
-In the case where $|\mathcal{F}^{L}_{x}| > 1$, $x$ shares a degree of similarity with more than one class and lies in the overlapping area between the hyper-spheres of the retained class labels.
+In the case where $|\mathcal{F}^{L}_{x}| > 1$, $x$ shares similarities with more than one class and its feature vector is projected in the overlapping area between the hyper-spheres of the retained class labels.
 As this situation presents a conventional closed-set classification, a closed-set classifier $\mathcal{E}$ is locally trained only on the retained classes of $\mathcal{F}^{L}_{x}$, then $\mathcal{E}$ is used to predict the class label $l_x$ of $x$ such that $l_x \leftarrow \mathcal{E}(x)$ and $l_x \in \mathcal{F}^{L}_{x}$.